Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_28_templates/mat_28.md

 3. Function and class templates
 4. Specialization for custom behavior
 5. Compile-time code generation

+---

+## Closing Story

+"I wrote one max function that works for any type!"
+Tian exclaimed, testing his template with integers, doubles, strings, even custom structs.

+Kuya Miguel nodded.
+"That's the power of templates: write once, use everywhere.
+No more copying code for different types.
+The compiler generates the specific versions you need at compile time."

+Tian practiced function templates, class templates, and even template specialization for special cases.
+"And I can have multiple template parameters, non-type parameters like array sizes, and specialize templates for specific types that need different behavior."

+"Exactly!
+Templates are the foundation of generic programming and the STL.
+Vector, map, set: all template classes.
+Sort, find, count: all template functions.
+You can use any type that meets the requirements."

+Tian created his generic Storage class that worked with integers, strings, and custom Resident structs.
+"This is incredibly powerful.
+But what happens when things go wrong at runtime?"

+"Exception handling.
+Let's learn to deal with errors gracefully instead of crashing."

 **Next Lesson:** Exception Handling - Error Management